Yes, Eraba, back we are on the fastest three hours in media.

 I don't hold back what I think of people or events or policy or certain things that happen here.

-I also happen to assume that everybody in this audience is capable of making up their own mind, and that you usually do without me telling you what to think.
+I also happen to assume that everybody in this audience is capable of making up their own mind and that you usually do without me telling you what to think.

-I'm not the one that thinks of you as robots, incapable of thinking on your own.
+I'm not the one that thinks of you as robots incapable of thinking on your own.

-That is what the Democrats try to characterize the audience at Talk Radio as.
+That is what the Democrats try to characterize the audience at talk radio as, and I know it's not the case.

-Uh on cable news, and in many instances, it's at Fox News.
+And in many instances, it's at Fox News.

-So let's go to the audio sound bites here.
+So let's go to the audio soundbites here.

 We'll start at number 22.